sagemath/trac_to_gh/Issue 2774.md

 # Issue 2774: [with patch, needs review] conversion from PolyBoRi to Singular

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2774

 Original creator: malb